-The second tier of passwordless authentication methods aren’t necessarily bad; they’re just arguably not completely passwordless.
-These three methods are:
+The second tier of passwordless authentication methods isn’t necessarily wrong; however, it is arguably not completely passwordless.
+The three methods are:

-Why would someone argue that OTPs, email magic links, and authenticator apps are not truly passwordless?
-As long as the vast majority of email providers require only a password, verification that involves an email account can’t be completely passwordless.
+Why would someone argue that OTPs, email magic links and authenticator apps are not genuinely passwordless?
+As long as most email providers require only a password, verification that involves an email account can’t be completely passwordless.
 Because of this, email OTPs fall prey to the fact that they’re a pseudo-password gated by another, weaker password.
-OTPs via SMS are even less secure because they are vulnerable to SIM swap attacks in which a hacker will divert text messages to their own device.
+OTPs via SMS are even less secure because they are vulnerable to smishing, man-in-the-middle and SIM swap attacks in which a hacker will divert text messages to their own device.

 Passwordless authentication uses strong authentication and never shares any secrets, so everything relating to a user’s identity remains private.
 For this to happen, the system must use pairs of cryptographic keys.

-A key pair is generated when a user initially registers a new account.
-The user holds a private key, and it never leaves their possession.
-The corresponding public key can be held by anyone.
-The pair required for logging in to a specific account will always include the same public and private keys.
+A key pair is generated when a user registers a new account.
+The user holds a private key, and it never leaves their device.
+Anyone can hold the corresponding public key.
+The pair required for logging in to a specific account will include the same public and private keys.

-Whenever they want to log in, a user has to unlock their private key by completing a challenge, such as a face or fingerprint scan.
-Once their key is unlocked, it pairs with the public key held by the service provider.
+Users activate their private key by completing a challenge, such as a face or a fingerprint scan whenever they want to log in.
+Once their key is activated, it signs the challenge from the public key held by the service provider.
 Then, they’re granted access.

 Passwordless login: a step-by-step look

-Let’s take a closer look at the flow of genuine passwordless login by breaking it down step by step.
+Let’s take a closer look at the flow of true passwordless login by breaking it down.
 First, let’s talk about how the factors of authentication work and what traditional, single-factor authentication looks like.

-There are three factors of authentication, and you can mix factors for added trust.
+There are three authentication factors, and you can mix factors for added trust.
 These factors are knowledge (something I know), possession (something I have), and inherency (something I am).
-When more than one of these factors is in use, it’s called multi-factor authentication or MFA.
+When more than one of these factors is used, it’s called multi-factor authentication or MFA.
 Here are a few examples of each factor of authentication: